Improving the accuracy of simulated chaotic $N$-body orbits using smoothness

-In the first period, four steps, shown with stars, integrate over a discontinuity.
-By 'discontinuity,' we refer to discontinuities in $dK/dr$.
+In the first period, four steps, shown with stars, integrate over a discontinuity in $dK/dr$.
 Stars locate the end of those steps.
 A green star means the region $0 < K < 1$ was left, while a blue star means $0 < K < 1$ was entered.
 The bottom subpanel zooms in on a portion of the top subpanel, and shows the energy error floor shifting.
 We now explain the magnitude and sign of this shift.
 A succession of such shifts lead to long-term error deterioration.

 First, we calculate $\tilde{H}$, given by the BCH formula.
 If the series converges, we can ignore high powers in $h$ and assume $\tilde{H}$ is conserved.
 We have,